jfgreen/sociogenesis/README.md

+# Sociogenesis

-# Sociogenesis: Using ant behaviour to arrange social networks and create visual art.
+__Using ant behaviour to arrange social networks and create visual art.__